Joe Biden's farewell address: Background

 Concerns about Biden's age and health persisted throughout his term.
 He became the first president to turn 80 while in office.
 He began his presidency with majority support, but saw his approval ratings decline significantly throughout his presidency, in part due to public frustration over inflation, which peaked at 9.1% in June 2022 but dropped to 2.9% by the end of his presidency.
-Biden initially ran for reelection and, after the Democratic primaries, he became the party's presumptive nominee in the 2024 presidential election.
-After his poor performance in the first presidential debate, renewed scrutiny from across the political spectrum about his cognitive ability led him to withdraw from the race.
-Biden immediately endorsed Vice President Kamala Harris as his replacement.
-Harris subsequently became the Democratic nominee in the 2024 Democratic National Convention with Tim Walz as her running mate, but they subsequently lost the general election to Trump and JD Vance.
+Biden initially ran for re-election and, after the Democratic primaries, he became the party's presumptive nominee in the 2024 presidential election.
+After his poor performance in the first presidential debate, renewed scrutiny from across the political spectrum about his cognitive ability led him to ultimately withdraw from the race.
+Biden immediately endorsed Vice President Kamala Harris to replace him in his place as the party's presidential nominee.
+Harris subsequently became the Democratic presidential nominee at the 2024 Democratic National Convention with Tim Walz as her running mate, but they subsequently lost the general election to Trump and JD Vance.
 Biden's administration is ranked favorably by historians and scholars, diverging from public assessments of his tenure.
-He is the oldest living former U.S. president.
+He is the oldest living former U.S. president, the oldest living former U.S. vice president, and the oldest person to have served as president.

 After Trump's victory, Biden and Trump met and commenced the presidential transition.
 During the period of Trump's being president-elect, he planned on having billionaires like Vivek Ramaswamy (before Ramaswamy's withdrawal) and Elon Musk in his second presidential administration.
 Once Trump was inaugurated on January 20, 2025, the Democratic Party would lose control of the presidency in addition to falling short of a majority in the House and Senate.
 The party also had a minority of state legislature seats and governorships.